micropython/micropython/docs/environment.rst

 * Duplicate keys are not diagnosed.
 * Comments are supported
 * Only values from the "root table" can be retrieved
+* due to technical limitations, the content of multi-line strings can erroneously be parsed as a value.

 CircuitPython behavior
 ----------------------